DouglasCandido/DouglasCandido/README.md

 # Douglas Cândido's place ![alt text](https://thumbs.gfycat.com/FrayedSeriousIchneumonfly-max-1mb.gif)
 ## Hi there 👋, welcome to my humble repositories.
 ### I believe I am not that talented in programming, but I am a persistent bastard.
-I'm always willing to put the maximum effort on my codes.
+I'm always willing to put the maximum brute effort on my codes.
 ### Remember always to
 > take your time, don't live too fast.
 Troubles will come and they will pass.